tronsha/apitk-dtomapper-bundle/README.md

 ### Writing Mappers

 Create a mapper class in the folder `src/DtoMapper` (or whichever you configured) which implements the `MapperInterface` and transforms incoming data into a single DTO:
 ```
-use Shopping\ApiDtoMapperBundle\DtoMapper\MapperInterface;
+use Shopping\ApiTKDtoMapperBundle\DtoMapper\MapperInterface;

 class UserV1Mapper implements MapperInterface
 {